chinamike65/hugo-tuolesi/content/book1/book1en.md

 Using wealth to build a Buddha statue can accumulate great blessings!
 Using wealth to support a center can accumulate great blessings!
 Therefore, we still need wealth to study Buddhism.

-Tantric and Xianzong are still a little different.
-Tantric practice is joyful cultivation, and Xianzong practice is penance.
-Therefore, Tantric does not exclude you from having wealth.
+Tantra and Sutra are still a little different.
+Tantric practice is joyful cultivation, and Sutra practice is penance.
+Therefore, Tantra does not exclude you from having wealth.

 The secret method talks about the five natures of the God of Wealth: The White God of Wealth, the Yellow God of Wealth, the Red God of Wealth, the Black God of Wealth, and the Green God of Wealth are required in order to practice.